Skip to content

 }

-Although there are only 256256 stack registers, the stack itself can have more than 256256 values on it in total.
-The deeper values won’t be immediately accessible by any TVM instructions, but they would be on the stack nonetheless.
+Although there are only 256256 stack registers, the stack itself can have more than 256256 values in total.
+The deeper values won’t be immediately accessible by any TVM instructions, but they will be on the stack nonetheless.

 Caveats